 Zoe Talent Solutions delivers training in various ways, depending on the topic and audience.
 The training format includes audio/video presentations, group debates and activities, case study discussions, group experiential learning activities, role-plays, etc.

 The trainer also elaborately discusses practical issues and challenges faced by the trainees at their respective workplaces to help trainees relate and apply the information and knowledge gained through the course in their role and work profile.

 This course is delivered as per Zoe Talent Solutions’ consistent and highly successful Do–Review–Learn–Apply Model.

-Organisations whose employees undertake this course will benefit in the following ways:
+Organisations whose employees undertake this Performance Management System in Government and Accountability of Public Officers course will benefit in the following ways:

 - Appropriate performance management systems to track performance, identify required training and development and upskill employees to the required standards

 - A more equipped, high-performing, highly accountable, engaged workforce